May 17, 2018 (LBO) – Ceylon Petroleum Storage Terminal (CPSTL) has incurred a loss of around 10 million rupees on the day fuel prices hiked.

 As per the accepted practice, same day orders should be temporally suspended from the time an announcement made by the government of a price hike until it takes place.

-Government decided to increase fuel prices by midnight on 10th May 2018, which was declared in the morning of the same day.
+The government decided to increase fuel prices by midnight on 10th May 2018, which was declared in the morning of the same day.

-Petroleum Resources Development Minister Arjuna Ranatunga said he initiated a special investigation into the incident where CPSTL has issued fuel using incorrect procedure.
+Petroleum Resources Development Minister Arjuna Ranatunga said he initiated a special investigation into the incident where CPSTL has issued fuel using an incorrect procedure.